 Take heed, that in the face of competition, there are developers who are forced to load their tools with quite a number of features.
 This is a good thing in some cases, but in most cases, it never really pays off.

-As a web master, you have to understand that just because some features do sound interesting in the tool you are considering, does not necessarily mean the tool is really valuable to you.
-The most important thing is to make sure that you do understand the particular gaping holes present in your current reporting system, and that these holes can be filled by the added features or functionality in the tool you are looking at.
+As a webmaster, you have to understand that just because some features do sound interesting in the tool you are considering, does not necessarily mean the tool is really valuable to you.
+The most important thing is to make sure that you do understand the particular gaping holes present in your current reporting system, and that these holes can be filled with the added features or functionality in the tool you are looking at.

 Top web analytics tools

 The following are some of the tools that are currently being used by webmasters.
 We will be looking deeper into their functionality and features over the coming weeks:

 - Adobe Digital Marketing Suite

 - IBM Digital Analytics

 - Mix Panel